sagar1024/LearnerPro/README.md

 This web application predicts the students' academic result percentage based on their scores and attendance rate.
 It utilizes a simple Linear Regression model trained on historical student performance data.

+## Features

+- **User Authentication**: Users can log in using their register number and password.
+- **Student Performance Prediction**: After logging in, students can enter their CIA and Mid Semester scores for each subject, and the application predicts their end result percentage.
+- **Interactive Visualization**: The application provides an interactive line chart comparing actual and predicted scores for each subject.

 ## Installation

 1. Clone this repository to your local machine using: